kathleenDD/go-the-f-to-sleep-game/README.md

 <b>By Kathleen Domingo <i>(with the help of the Ironhack team and classmates)</i></b>

 <h4>Go The F* To Sleep</h4> is a fun (I hope so) and simple game (with hundred lines of code)
-dedicated to parents all around the world who have struggled / still struggling to make their child/ren sleep.<br>
+dedicated to parents all around the world who have struggled / still struggling to make their child/ren sleep.<br><br>

 If you are not a parent yet, then you'll get a glimpse of how it is by playing this game. :P <br><br>

 Here, all you need to do is collect 50 sheep in 30 seconds.
 And if that is not enough, you'll get up to three glasses of wine.